zerodegree-knight/drygit/README.md

-# drygit
+# try-git
-this is called drying repository
+this is called trying git and getting familiar